 These are all subject to change over time.
-In such situations the system needs to be re-evaluated and relevant access will need to be re-enables.
+In such situations, the system needs to be re-evaluated and relevant access will need to be re-enabled.

 - Ensure the most updated technology: Older systems may still be running on 125 KHz, something that’s now outdated system and presents many vulnerabilities.
 Today, encrypted technology is crucial to guard against breaches, and many older systems fail to have.
 Because tech continues to evolve (along with cyberthreats), it’s necessary to check for software updates on a regular basis – at a minimum of once a year.
 In addition, access control isn’t a ‘fit it and forget it’ asset, and business owners should factor in the need to upgrade every decade.

 - Test regularly: Monthly checks should be carried out to confirm the system is working correctly.
 This includes exterior door alarms, as well as the access control itself.